zabbix-byte/cefpythonX/docs/Tutorial.md

    d3dcompiler, etc.) and some optional (widevinecdmadapter, etc.)
 4. Support files (*.pak, *.dat, *.bin, etc).

-See README.txt in the cefpython3 package which provides extended details about all CEF binary files.
+See README.txt in the cefpythonx package which provides extended details about all CEF binary files.